new-mikha/HG-UV79/README.md

 actually wide, and the handset can unlock the squelch when some nearby frequency is used.

-By "nearby" I mean something practically close, e.g. if you're on an Aussie CB channel, a transmission on the next or prev one might unlock the squelch, and you can hear the conversation there - which I found to be a bit crazy.
+By "nearby", I mean something practically close, e.g., if you're on an Aussie CB channel, a transmission on the next or previous one might unlock the squelch, and you can hear the conversation there - which I found to be a bit crazy.
 So I'd recommend changing it to Narrow (`NARR`).

 ### - CTCSS (or DCS)